informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 	- that is, if core verification is started at
 	  startTime < startHeader.Time + trustingPeriod -  WCG * (Comp + 2 Delta)

-- one may then do an inductive argument from this point on.
-(To be precise we have to account for the headers that are already downloaded, but they are checked against the new *refHeader*)).
+- one may then do an inductive argument from this point on, depending on the implementation of `Pivot`.
+We may have to account for the headers that are already downloaded, but they are checked against the new *LightStore.LatestVerified*.

 > We observe that
 > the worst case time it needs to verify the header of height
 > *targetHeight* depends mainly on how frequent the validator set on the
 > blockchain changes.
-The core verification terminates successful
+That core verification terminates successfully
 > crucially depends on the check [TP], that is, that the headers in
-> *trustedStore* do not expire in the time needed to download more
+> *LightStore* do not expire in the time needed to download more
 > headers, which depends on the creation time of the headers in
-> *trustedStore*.
+> *LightStore*.
 That is, termination of core verification is highly
 > depending on the data stored in the blockchain.